UKHomeOffice/cop-product-page/README.md

 ![Screenshot of COP product page](screenshot.png)

-This site is built in [Gatsby.js] under the react framework, which uses 'Hooks' to render each component and allows developers to inject them in to the 'mdx' files.
+This site is built in [Gatsby.js] under the react framework, which uses 'Hooks' to render each component and allows developers to inject them in to templates and 'mdx' files.
-MDX files are used for content; developers may change text, inline styling, adding and removing components imported in to those files.
+MDX files are used for content; developers may change content styling or structure by importing or removing components.

-A minimum of Javascript/ React knowledge is required to develop and maintain this site for creating new components.
-Changing content within the MDX content files only requires knowledge to import, remove components and to have an understanding of how some components may need text, images, list and any other types of content data injecting in to a component as a 'prop.'
-This allows each component to be reused in many areas of the site.
+In order to develop and maintain components, a minimum of Javascript/ React knowledge is required.
+As for changing content, a developer will only need to edit content using plain text, writing light HTML for inline styling/ structure or importing components and adding text as a prop.

+Within the repository there are [templates](src/templates) created using HTML and content injected in using GraphQl.

 Information of React and JSX can be found [here.](https://reactjs.org/docs/introducing-jsx.html)

 ## What are mdx files?

 MDX files (.mdx) is a superset of Markdown files (.md) that enables developers to use JSX and HTML.
 This allows developers to add styling, logic and jsx written components into the same file.
 In result, making it maintainable, reusable and reduces the limitation of a basic markdown file.
 More information about mdx files can be found [here.](https://mdxjs.com/getting-started)

+Developers can still create .md files or use .mdx files with normal markdown syntax.

-As an example, in this repository, you will be able to see an imported 'Bullet point list.' e.g. Reusing the GDS paragraph component and adding in text as a prop.
+As an example, in this repository, you will be able to see an imported 'Bullet point list.'

 ```html
 <BulletList list={['List 1', 'list 2']}/>